-Burnaby is BCIT's largest campus, with 60 buildings on 158 acres of land.
-The buildings are clustered, leaving 2/3 of the campus as green space.
+Burnaby is BCIT’s largest campus, with 60 buildings on 158 acres of land.
+It is home to hundreds of specialized learning spaces, including classrooms, shops, labs, simulators, broadcast studios, green roofs, energy grids, forests, and waterways with the buildings clustered, leaving 2/3 of the campus as green space.

 - Guichon Creek restoration project

 The Downtown Campus has been named one of the top “smart buildings” in the world, home to the state-of-the-art Technology Education and Collaboration (TEC) Hub, an innovative IT learning space.

 The Aerospace Technology Campus was completed in 2008 and features geothermal heating, high efficiency lighting, and ecologically sensitive site design.